pkErbynn/js-masterclass/note.md

             - But it doesn't work backward to its parents, meaning the child scopes not available to its parents.
             - This means that the child's functions are lexically bound to the execution context of their parents.
             - Scope chain *doesn't relate to the order in which method called* but rather *where it is written*
+                - const varibles are *block(eg, if-else) scoped*
+                - var variables are *function scoped* even when defined in *block scope*
+                - *that is the reason to always use const/let* unless in legacy code
+                - declarable functions *can be block or function scoped* depending wether in strict mode or not
         3. Determine value of *'this'* var
             - In a* *regular function*, the *this* points to the global object (ie, window object in the browser)
             - In a *method call*, the *this* points to the object that's (*defined*) calling the method